 However, 50 percent of the respondents admitted to exhibiting at least one risky behavior that increased their risk of financial fraud.

-Those risky behaviors included leaving a smartphone unlocked when not in use; responding to unsolicited email or calls seeking banking details; using online banking or shopping on the Internet without security software on their PCs, or doing so on a public computer; throwing papers or documents with account numbers in trash bins; and writing down and carrying their card PIN with them, Grillo said.
+Grillo said risky behaviors included leaving a smartphone unlocked when not in use, responding to unsolicited emails or calls seeking banking details, using online banking or shopping on the Internet without security software on their PCs or doing so on a public computer, throwing papers or documents with account numbers in trash bins, and writing down and carrying their card PIN with them.

 “It’s unfortunate that some consumers continue to exhibit risky behavior in the wake of all the efforts by financial institutions and retailers to make them aware of the consequences associated with these activities,” he added.